-Parent Notification for ESOL Language Program Services
+Parent Notification for ESOL and Supplemental Title IA or Title IIIA Language Program Services, when applicable

 The OCR and Title I, Part A require LEAs to notify parents regarding their child's EL status and placement in a language instruction educational program.
 GaDOE EL Language Programs provides LEAs with a form for initial eligibility and continuing eligibility.
 Please see the ESOL website Parent Notification Forms for this requirement.
 These forms are provided in several languages.
 (See additional guidance on the Family Engagement System for EL Families, when available on the ESOL Website.)